Dreaker75/re-emerald/info_hub/FEATURE_LIST.md

 # Gameplay changes
  - Running is allowed indoors, as well as super tall grass and wooden bridges like the ones on Pacifidlog Town
- - You can now toggle the default moving speed (walking or running) by pressing the R button in the overworld after getting the running shoes.
+ - You can now toggle the default moving speed (walking or running) from the shortcuts menu (accessed through the R button) in the overworld after getting the running shoes.
 Holding B will let you run at the opposite speed as usual.
-The toggle has no visual cue at the momment, but does have a sound effect attached to it.
  - Synchronize now also forces the nature of Stationary and Gift Pokemon to be the same one as the Pokemon with Synchronize.
  - Lightning Rod now has the same effect as Static in the overworld
  - Flash Fire now has a 50% chance to force an encounter a Fire-type Pokemon, if one exists in the